ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

 - `--force-rescan` — Force app rescan when scanning.

 ## App Management
+- `--scan-all-apps` — Scan device and cache ALL installed apps (no AI filtering).
-- `--scan-apps` — Scan device for health-related apps.
+- `--scan-health-apps` — Scan device and cache AI-filtered HEALTH apps.
+- `--list-all-apps` — List all apps from the latest all-apps cache.
-- `--list-apps` — List available health apps from last scan.
+- `--list-health-apps` — List health apps from the latest health-filtered cache.
 - `--select-app ID_OR_NAME` — Select app by 1-based index or name/package substring.

 ## Crawler Control